-Bespoke software (otherwise known as custom software) is made for the specific requirements of a business and is often developed by an external software house.
-Often businesses will commission a third-party company to analyse their processes and workflows, with the aim that a specialist will be able to determine how best to implement a custom software solution to solve the specific problems of that business.
+Bespoke software is often developed by an external software house.
+Businesses will commission a third-party company to analyse their processes and workflows.
+The aim of this is that a specialist will be able to determine how best to implement a custom software solution to solve the specific problems of that business.

-Most people have the misconception that only huge global companies get software developed from the ground up, however that is not the case and many micro companies find that having the right tools means they can avoid the overhead costs of admin staff.
-With technology always evolving, it’s often the companies who stay flexible who thrive, and bespoke software can help a business do just that.
+Most people have the misconception that only huge global companies get software developed from the ground up.
+However, that is not the case and many micro-companies find that bespoke software can reduce the costs of admin staff.
+With technology always evolving, it’s often the companies who stay flexible who thrive, and custom software can help a business do just that.

 Does my business need bespoke software?